-

 • Probiotic or fermentable supplements

-The analysis can be adapted to solid, liquid or semi-solid matrices after extraction and specific treatment.
+The analysis can be adapted to solid, liquid or semi-solid matrices after specific extraction and processing.

 Regulatory context and quality

-Although AGVs are not systematically subject to regulatory thresholds, their dosage is often required in:
+Although volatile fatty acids (VFAs) are not systematically subject to regulatory thresholds, their dosage is often required in:

 • Internal quality controls of animal feed manufacturers